ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 .. note::

-    The MCU must have at least 1 MB of flash.
+    The MCU must have at least 1 MB of flash to run the flight controller code.
+However, processors with lower flash memory can be used to develop DroneCAN peripherals which integrate many of ArudPilot's peripheral drivers for airspeed sensors, gps, compass, baro, etc. See the :ref:`ap-peripheral-landing-page' section for more information.

 .. tip:: Choose your board name carefully!
 Use 13 characters or less for your board name, otherwise it may be truncated when the board name is sent from the flight controller to a ground station such as Mission Planner.